-7 Things to Know About the iPhone XS iOS 14.0.1 Update
+7 Things to Know About the iPhone XS iOS 14.1 Update

 If you’re having issues with one of these apps or another application, you might want to download the latest version.
 Developers are rolling out iOS 14 support updates and these could help stabilize the app’s performance.

-Right now, iOS 14.0.1 is doing just fine.
-Given what’s on board, we recommend iOS 14.0.1 to most users.
-If you’re feeling leery, take a look at our list of reasons to, and not to, download iOS 14.0.1 right now.
+iOS 14.1 is doing just fine and given what’s on board, we recommend it to most users.
+If you’re feeling leery, take a look at our list of reasons to, and not to, download iOS 14.1 right now.

 If you don’t know where to start, we’ve released a pre-installation guide that will take you step-by-step through the process we typically use before we install new iOS software on our iPhones.